sprosad/sprosad.github.io/_tabs/about.md

 ---

 Hi,
-I am Sourav.
+I am Sourav Prosad.

 ![myself](/assets/img/skydive.jpeg)

-Born and raised in the suburban town of Hridaypur in North 24 Parganas, I have always been fascinated by the world of numbers and patterns.
+Born and raised in the suburban town of Hridaypur in North 24 Parganas, West Bengal, India, I have always been fascinated by the world of numbers and patterns.
 My passion for mathematics was evident from an early age, culminating in a significant achievement when I qualified for the Regional Mathematical Olympiad in 2010.
 This early success was a stepping stone that led me to delve deeper into the realm of statistics, a field that captivated me with its intricate balance of data and theory.

 Driven by my interest in statistics, I pursued an academic path that further honed my skills in this area.
 My journey in academia seamlessly transitioned into a professional career as a Data Science expert.
 In the dynamic and ever-evolving field of Data Science, I specialize in classical Machine Learning and Natural Language Processing (NLP).
 These specialties not only allow me to work on cutting-edge technologies but also to contribute to the advancement of these fields.